Follow Us on WhatsApp

 7. Vaginal fistula

-In case you have been experiencing queefs for a while, you may be curious if vaginal gas can be a sign of anything serious.
+In case you have been experiencing vaginal farts for a while, you may be curious if vaginal gas can be a sign of anything serious.
 Sometimes, it may happen due to a vaginal fistula.
 It is a condition where an abnormal hollow chamber is created between two normally unconnected organs.
 It would be best to consult a gynaecologist.

 When it comes to sex, reduced in-and-out movement of the penis, finger or sex toy can help you avoid queefs.
 You could also look at doing pelvic floor strengthening exercise in general to avoid air from making its way into the vagina and then out of it as a vaginal fart!